-An employee shall only lose his seniority in the event:
+An employee shall only lose their seniority in the event:

-- a) He is discharged for just cause and is not reinstated. - b) He resigns in writing and does not withdraw within two (2) days. - c) He is absent from work in excess of five (5) working days without sufficient cause or without notifying the City, unless such notice was not reasonably possible. - d) He fails to return to work within ten (10) calendar days following recall after a lay-off and after being notified by registered mail to do so, unless through sickness or other just cause.
-It shall be the responsibility of the employee to keep the City informed of his current address. - e) He is laid off for a period of longer than one year. - f) For seasonal employees, if an employee is not called for work for a period of twelve months. - g) For temporary, casual employees, and guards/matrons, if an employee declines an offer of a shift on three (3) consecutive occasions without providing sufficient reason or cause, or if the employee is not called for work for a period of twelve (12) months.
+- a) They are discharged for just cause and is not reinstated. - b) They resign in writing and does not withdraw within two (2) days. - c) They are absent from work in excess of five (5) working days without sufficient cause or without notifying the City, unless such notice was not reasonably possible. - d) They fail to return to work within ten (10) calendar days following recall after a lay-off and after being notified by registered mail to do so, unless through sickness or other just cause.
+It shall be the responsibility of the employee to keep the City informed of their current address. - e) They are laid off for a period of longer than one year. - f) For seasonal employees, if an employee is not called for work for a period of twelve months. - g) For temporary, casual employees, and guards, if an employee declines an offer of a shift on three (3) consecutive occasions without providing sufficient reason or cause, or if the employee is not called for work for a period of twelve (12) months.